X16Community/x16-docs/X16 Reference - 05 - Math Library.md

 ## Notes

-* The full documentation of these functions can be found in the book [C128 Developers Package for Commodore 6502 Development](http://www.zimmers.net/anonftp/pub/cbm/schematics/computers/c128/servicemanuals/C128_Developers_Package_for_Commodore_6502_Development_(1987_Oct).pdf).
 * `RND_0`: For .Z=1, the C128 and C65 versions get entropy from the CIA timers.
 The X16 version takes entropy from .A/.X/.Y instead.
 So in order to get a "real" random number, you would use code like this:

 ```ASM